Showing 1-24 of 98 items

 Join us for the return of the Grafton Rendezvous on the banks of the Illinois River.
 See pre-1840 history come to life and experience what a busy river port was like during that period.
 Traders will demonstrate candle and rope making, bead working, wood carving, metal working and leather crafting.
 There will be tomahawk and knife throwing and much more.
 Bring the family and enjoy the fun.

 19th Century Christmas at Deere-Wiman House & Butterworth Center

 Don't miss these two beautifully decorated Deere family mansions during the holiday season.
 The 19th Century Christmas features the interiors of the homes decorated for the holidays; along with living-history volunteers, Choir performances, Santa Claus, music, and make-and-take activities for the children.
 These homes once belonged to the John Deere family and are now operated by the William Butterworth Memorial Trust.
 Open noon to 5 p.m.
 Free admission.

 Held at Monticello Railway Museum.
 Read along with the story as the train makes its round-trip journey to the North Pole.
 Meet Santa and enjoy caroling, hot chocolate, surprises and a treat.
 And, for those who believe, a special gift for each child.
 Children are encouraged to wear their pajamas!
 Nov 14, Nov 20-21, Nov 27-29 & Dec 4-5.
 Reservations required.
 Tickets go on sale June 6th.

 Prairie Land Heritage Steam Show & Fall Festival Days

-43rd Annual event.
 View antique tractors, period demonstrations from blacksmiths, plowing, threshing, baling, grinding and molasses production.
-Enjoy train rides, tractor pulls, great food and a HUGE flea market.
+Enjoy train rides, tractor pulls, great food and a huge flea market.